Actindo-AG/Documentation/PIM/API/03_Products.md

 The attribute key is customer-defined in *DataHub*.
 Therefore, the fields displayed in the request samples should just serve as an example.

-> [Caution] If you modify an attribute key in the *DataHub* or *PIM* modules, which is not recommended in principle, the key in the API changes as well.
+> [Caution] If you modify an attribute key in the *DataHub* or *PIM* modules, which is strongly discouraged, the key in the API changes as well.
 That means, that the field may not be found when sending a request.
 In this case, you have to update the attribute key in your request body as well.

+How to find out entity ID?
+  - via UI
+  - via API

 ## Create a product